khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/installation.md

     macos,
     how to,
     explanation,
-    openbb terminal,
+    Finance Analysis,
   ]
 ---
 import InstallerButton from "@site/src/components/General/InstallerButton";

-The OpenBB Terminal can be directly installed on a Mac or Windows machine via the installer packages below.
+The Finance Analysis can be directly installed on a Mac or Windows machine via the installer packages below.
 While not available for Linux is currently available, it can be installed from the command line in a virtual Python environment.
 Having trouble?
 Reach us on [Discord](https://openbb.co/discord) or visit our [contact page](https://openbb.co/contact).

 Follow along with the instructions for the preferred installation method: